Pupppppxz/Pupppppxz/README.md

 - :seedling: Exploring Technical Content Writing. -->

 - :zap: In my free time, I solve problems on LeetCode and Programming.in.th
+- :schoool: I am currently studying in Bachelor of Computer Engineering program at KMITL

 <br />